-Santa Ana Regional Water Quality Control Board Deems Complete Huntington Beach Desalination Project
+Santa Ana Regional Water Quality Control Board Releases Revised Permit for Huntington Beach Desalination Project

 “Desalination must be included in any discussion of future water sources for Orange County."